Brief answers to Frequently Asked Questions are provided here with full length answers available by clicking the

 We offer a complete program in three years.
 Each cohort begins the program together with one course in Summer Session II and take the same coursework across the three years and graduate together.
 Practicum (500 hours) and internship (1200 hours) are completed in the schools during the second and third years of the program.

 Successful candidates have majored or minored in psychology, child development, education or highly similar field.
 Other candidates have completed prerequisite coursework in psychology (18 semester units), including statistics and child/adolescent development/learning, among other areas, prior to the first course of the program.

 Generally speaking, a cumulative undergraduate GPA of 3.0 is required.
 However, there are many ways we evaluate candidates.
 If your overall undergraduate GPA is under 3.0 equivalency for a semester system, we do still encourage you to apply.
 Candidates who do not meet the minimum GPA of 3.0 will be contacted by the Admissions office to complete the “Request for Exception to the GPA Requirement Form" once they have applied, along with an accompanying statement, to add as a component in the review and evaluation of your application.

 - The first course in the program is in Summer Session II, which typically begins in the first week of July (or last week in June).

 - In the Fall and Spring semesters, each course meets once a week, either from 4:30 pm to 7:00 pm, or from 7:15 pm to 9:45 pm.

 - In the Summer sessions, each 3 unit course meets twice per week either from 4:00 pm to 7:00 pm, or from 7:15 pm to 10:15 pm.

-- 500 hour practicum experiences in Year 2 is typically two days per week.
+- 500 hour practicum experiences in Year 2 are typically two days per week.

 - 1200 hour internship experiences in Year 3 are typically fives days per week.